 Allen Berryman, Youth Programming Associate

 Staff and volunteers tutor children, assisting them with homework and academic learning.
 Volunteers also assist in enrichment activities and programming.

-Registration forms are available here or at the Metro Baptist Church and Rauschenbusch Metro Ministries office.
+Registration forms are available at the Metro Baptist Church and Rauschenbusch Metro Ministries office.
+You may also request a registration form be sent to you by email.
 A one-time registration fee of $25 is required for your child to be registered.
 If this fee is prohibitive for your family, please contact us at 212-594-4464 or email@example.com.
 The office is open Monday-Thursday 10:00am-5:00pm, Friday 10:00am-3:00pm.